-My brand spanking new gluten free fried Creole tomatoes with roasted artichoke remoulade was made for summer snack sharing, y'all.
+My fried red tomatoes with roasted artichoke remoulade was made for summer snack sharing, y'all.
 Dredged in cassava flour, dipped in egg wash, and finished off with GF bread crumbs, each bite is crunchy on the outside and fall-apart tender on the inside.
 Roasted artichokes submerged in my easy homemade remoulade sauce increase the flavor and visual dramatic intensity of these fried south Louisiana delicacies.
 Yep and yay...

 So, what makes them so special to us is their freshness, not that they're a particular kind of tomato at all.
 Just that they're locally grown and therefore do not have to travel very far from their vines into our mouths.
 Yep.